linux-chenxing/linux-chenxing.org/ip/index.md

 ### RIU

-RIU of "register interface unit" is a brige between the CPU and perpherial registers.
+RIU or "register interface unit" is a brige between the CPU and perpherial registers.
 It's fairly straight forward for the most part with one annoying quirk; 32 bit registers are split into two 16 bit locations that are spaced 4 bytes apart.
 This means that any existing drivers that expect 32 bit registers aligned to 4 bytes needs to have a quirk added to read the two 16 bit parts and stitch them back together.

+### XIU

-For some peripherals there seems to be a second way to access the registers that uses the same offsets as the RIU but presents 32bit wide registers.
-For example on i3 the emac is present as split registers at ```0x1f2a2000``` and 32bit wide registers with the same offsets at ```0x1f343c00```.
+XIU, may eXtended interface unit?, seems to be a second way to access the registers that uses the same offsets as the RIU but presents 32bit wide registers for selected blocks like the EMAC and USB.
+For example on i3 the EMAC is present as split registers at ```0x1f2a2000``` and 32bit wide registers with the same offsets at ```0x1f343c00```.
 For i1 only the split interface exists.

 ### IMI